Take a Tuk-Tuk Ride

 Walk to the Top of Patuxai (ປະຕູໄຊ) Monument

-Patuxai (ປະຕູໄຊ) is a war monument in the centre of Vientiane.
+Patuxai (ປະຕູໄຊ) is a war monument in the center of Vientiane.
 It was built between 1957 and 1968 and means “Victory Gate” or “Gate of Triumph.”
 The monument is dedicated to those who fought in the struggle for independence from France.
 It is also called Patuxai Arch or the Arc de Triomphe of Vientiane since it resembles the Arc de Triomphe in Paris.
 The main difference is the typically Laotian design.
 It is decorated with mythological creatures such as the kinnari (half-female, half-bird).

 For just 5,000 kip (less than 1 USD) you can walk to the top.
 There are multiple floors and each is replete with souvenir shops.
 When you make it to the top, you will be rewarded with panoramic views of the Lao capital.